The Invisible Man (1933 film): Pre-production

 By November, following the release of The Old Dark House, Whale was again set to be the director of The Invisible Man with a new script being written by Preston Sturges.
 Sturges' script involved a Russian chemist who makes a madman invisible to wreak vengeance on Bolsheviks who have destroyed his family.
 After working on the script for eight weeks, Sturges handed in his screenplay; Universal fired him the next day.
 Sherriff described Sturges' draft as "a sort of transparent Scarlet Pimpernel".
 On November 5, it was reported that Karloff was to star in a film titled The Wizard to be directed by E.A.
 Dupont, while Whale would film Karloff in The Invisible Man in early 1933.
 Whale had also written his own treatment for the film, which is described by historian Gregory Mank as inspired by both The Phantom of the Opera and Dr. Jekyll and Mr. Hyde interjected with religious touches like those in his films Frankenstein and The Old Dark House.
 After Wells rejected this draft, Whale left The Invisible Man again.
 On January 17, 1933, Universal reported a loss of $1,250,283 in 1932 and planned to shut down for six to eight weeks after current productions had finished shooting.
 While Whale directed The Kiss Before the Mirror (1933), E.A.
 Dupont's project The Wizard was never filmed and he became the next person set to direct The Invisible Man.
 John Weld was signed to write the film's script and browsed through several rejected drafts, including one by Laird Doyle.
 Weld asked for a copy of Wells' novel from Universal.
 As they did not have a copy, he got his own to use for source material.
 Yet another new writer was attached to write the script by February 3.
 R.C.
 Sherriff was the screenwriter and Whale was once again set to direct.
 Sherriff worked on the script at his home in London and disregarded Universal's request he draw material from Wylie's The Murderer Invisible and the previous draft scripts.
 Universal Studios closed down on February 13 with only executives and a skeleton crew remaining on the payroll.
 Universal laid off Whale for twelve weeks before he directed The Invisible Man.
 Universal reported they planned on having Karloff return to The Invisible Man in May.
-After Universal reopened in May, they released his new film The Kiss Before the Mirror to critical acclaim, but is among the studio's lowest-grossing films in Los Angeles and New York.
+After Universal reopened in May, they released his new film The Kiss Before the Mirror to critical acclaim, but it was among the studio's lowest-grossing films in Los Angeles and New York.